return42/sphkerneldoc/linux_src_doc/kernel/time/tick-sched_h.rst

 next_tick
     Next tick to be fired when in dynticks mode.

-inidle
-    *undescribed*

-tick_stopped
-    Indicator that the idle tick has been stopped

 idle_jiffies
     jiffies at the entry to idle for idle time accounting